 Prices on the island are still quite low, as tourism has not yet reached the levels of more popular islands like Phi Phi.
 If you like diving, it is like everywhere in Thailand also possible, given the beautiful spots further south of the island.
 An island that I only ask for one thing, to explore it myself so much I have heard about it, well yes, to this day never had the opportunity!

-Among the things to see, I remember going to see the Tung Yee Peng mangroves, go to Ko Lanta “old town”, the “old” town with its main street (Sri Raya road) which looks nice, with its wooden houses lined up.
+Among the things to see, I would like to visit the mangroves of Tung Yee Peng , and go to Ko Lanta "old town", the "old" town with its main street (the Sri Raya road) which looks nice, with its rows of wooden houses.

-I will not fail to take a trip to the very end of the island, to see the sea gypsy village in Sang Ga Ou (the famous Sea Gypsies, also called Moken or Chao Lay in Thailand, like the ones I had seen in Phuket on Rawai.
-Locally here they are called Urak Lawoi), but also in the unspoiled part of the island; which is part of the Mu Ko Lanta National Park.
+I will definitely take a trip to the very end of the island to see the village of the sea gypsies at Sang Ga Ou (the famous Sea Gypsies, also called Moken or Chao Lay in Thailand, like those I saw in Phuket on Rawai .
+Locally here, they are called Urak Lawoi), but also in the preserved part of the island; which is part of the Mu Ko Lanta National Park.

 There seems to be a nice walk to do, in particular to see the lighthouse and the view that goes with it (or, apparently, to reach the sea gypsy village from there).